 Every one can judge, if he gives himself the trouble of reading what you have written and what I have quoted, whether you have as to the substance said what I make out that you have.
 I do not trouble myself about the form.
-I speak of that sentence, page 6: &#8220;The author has not said a word of all that: it is Mr. Darby who attributes it to him.&#8221;
+I speak of that sentence, page 6: "The author has not said a word of all that: it is Mr. Darby who attributes it to him."

-Then you say: &#8220;I hasten to acknowledge that I have in fact committed a typographical error, but nothing more.&#8221; But you take your stand on this typographical error (!) and accuse me of upholding (and that with regard to the conduct of the Saviour Himself) the doctrine of the rationalists.
-For you interpret this &#8220;all&#8221; thus: &#8220;In fact Jesus submitted himself to the law.&#8221; If I had said that He submitted to all that was required of Him, I should have understood the accusation.
-It would still be unjust; for to submit to all that *the Jews* required of Him, is after all quite another thought from what the *law* required of Him on the *part of God.* I did not make this difference appear in my &#8220;Appeal,&#8221; because the sentence entirely referred only to a particular case, and-so evidently to that and to no other, that I should have forgotten to reply to this accusation in my last pamphlet as .not worth the trouble, had not my attention been drawn to this point.
-Is it necessary to repeat that the words &#8220;lest we should offend them&#8221; are the words of Jesus Himself, when He paid the tribute money?
+Then you say: "I hasten to acknowledge that I have in fact committed a typographical error, but nothing more."
+But you take your stand on this typographical error (!) and accuse me of upholding (and that with regard to the conduct of the Saviour Himself) the doctrine of the rationalists.
+For you interpret this "all" thus: "In fact Jesus submitted himself to the law."
+If I had said that He submitted to all that was required of Him, I should have understood the accusation.
+It would still be unjust; for to submit to all that *the Jews* required of Him, is after all quite another thought from what the *law* required of Him on the *part of God*.
+I did not make this difference appear in my "Appeal," because the sentence entirely referred only to a particular case, and so evidently to that and to no other, that I should have forgotten to reply to this accusation in my last pamphlet as not worth the trouble, had not my attention been drawn to this point.
+Is it necessary to repeat that the words "lest we should offend them" are the words of Jesus Himself, when He paid the tribute money?
 I spoke of the people deprived of the glory of God in contrast with His body, the true temple, and of the submission of the Lord to that which the Jews demanded, in reference to this temple, and not of the law of God at all.

 The author is mistaken in his interpretation of what the Saviour said.
 Jesus did not say that He ought to be exempt, as sovereign possessor and creator of all things.
 This interpretation destroys all the beauty of the passage.
-He says, &#8220;Then are *the children* free; notwithstanding, lest *we* should offend them,&#8221; etc. As to &#8220;the accusation of treating this act of the Lord as accommodation, on account of the necessity of the case,&#8221; I leave it&#8221; subsisting in all its force &#8220;for the appreciation of every Christian.
+He says, "Then are *the children* free; notwithstanding, lest we should offend them," etc. As to "the accusation of treating this act of the Lord as accommodation, on account of the necessity of the case," I leave it "subsisting in all its force" for the appreciation of every Christian.
 It is founded on the fact that I said that the Lord submitted to that which was required with regard to the temple in order not to offend them.
-The author tells us that the &#8220;moral character of the Lord is impeached by it.&#8221; James tells us &#8220;Whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.&#8221; The author forgets
+The author tells us that the "moral character of the Lord is impeached by it."
+James tells us "Whosoever shall keep the whole law, and yet offend in one point, he is guilty of all."
+The author forgets

 {290}